kumfc/source-engine-tools/bsp-displacement-parser/README.md

 Before using:
-1. Make a copy of original map file and place it somewhere else
+1. Make a copy of the original map file and place it somewhere else
 2. Go to the ./bin/ of the game
 3. Run the following command to unpack the map
 ```